Name: N UCH Anortositts Rozalina

 Rozzie is used for hunting both ptarmigan and black grouse, and has tried hunting pheasants on one occasion.
 She has never been scared of gunshots, nor does she show signs of fear of loud sounds in general.
 Even sounds from tractors, ATVs, woodwork machines or chainsaws is something she is affected by.
 She loves to join us when we work in the woods, occasionally helping out by carrying sticks and branches.
 In the wintertime she sits on an sled behind a snowmobile when we travel to our cabine, and in the summertime she likes to go out in the boat fishing with us.

 When it comes to hunting, Rozzie has had an even and nice development.
 She has a active and nuanced search, and is usually quick to find a bird in the terrain.
-When it comes to hunting dressage, we still have a few things to work on.
+In addition, she was first out of the breed Stabijhoun to get a prize on a Norwegian hunting test in Open Class (retrieving).